-22. Companies should establish rules obliging directors to report and, if necessary, resign in any cases that may jeopardise the company's credit and reputation.
-In particular, directors should be obliged to inform the board of any criminal proceedings brought against them and the subsequent development of the proceedings. as possible an id, in view of the • , decide whether o not the directo d should study the case as soon emain in office.
-A reasoned Comp lies [ X ] Partial compliance [ ] Explanation [ ] 23.
-All the directors should clearly express their opposition whenever they consider that any proposed decision submitted to the board may go against corporate interests.
-The independent and other directors not affected by the potential conflict of interest should also do so when the decisions may be detrimental to shareholders not represented on the board.
-And when the board adopts significant or reiterated decisions about which a director has expressed serious reservations, the latter should reach the appropriate conclusions and, if they opt to resign, explain the reasons in the letter contemplated in the following recommendation.
-This recomme endation also aff fects the secretary of th e board, even if the ey are not a direc ctor.
-Comp lies [ ] Partial compliance [ 1 Explanation [ ] Not applicable [ X ] 24. reasons in a le etter sent to all t gardless of whethe office, they should explain the need as a regulatory disclosure, the he Comp lies [ X ] Partial compliance [ ] Explanation [ ] Not applicable [ ] 25.
+22. company's cr edit and reputat rules obliging directors to report and, if necessary, resign in any cases that may jeopardise the ation.
+In particular, directors should be obliged to inform the board of any criminal proceedings brought quent development of the proceedings. as possible an id, in view of the • , decide whether o not the directo d should study the case as soon emain in office.
+A reasoned Comp lies [X] Partial compliance [] Explanation [] 23. may go agains st corporate inte and other director s not affected by the pote d decision submitted to the boar ntial conflict of interest should d the appropriate • ed serious reservations, the latte er contemplated in the following This recomme endation also aff fects the secretary of th e board, even if the ey are not a direc ctor.
+Comp lies [] Partial compliance [1 Explanation [] Not applicable [X] 24. reasons in a le etter sent to all t gardless of whethe office, they should explain the need as a regulatory disclosure, the he Comp lies [X] Partial compliance [] Explanation [] Not applicable [] 25.
 The nomination on committee sl nould make sure that no on-executive directo ors have sufficier ntly availa bility to perform their duties And the regul ations of the bo ard should stipulate the e maximum number of directorships that may be held by its directors.
-Comp lies [ ] Partial compliance [ > (] Explanation [ ] impos fulfilm as to e e on the Directors ent of each and a s the obligation to o dedicate to the Company su responding to their position. ch attention and time a .
+Comp lies [] Partial compliance [> (] Explanation [] impos fulfilm as to e e on the Directors ent of each and a s the obligation to o dedicate to the Company su responding to their position. ch attention and time a .
 Consequently, the ma as may be necessar eximum number of o y to guaran other directo ors of Ebro Foods, S.A., it does tee the effective and adequate orships they may hold will be such lations of the Board, "General duties that ca andidates must ha ability to be able to duly per • Conditions to be met by candidates" mittee with the candidates before obliga of the tion regarding de Board of Director dication imposed in Article 32 of the Regulation a complex issue and believ ns of the Board and the Policy for Selection n of Directo in this respect are met with the rs and Diversity in the Composition mber of directorships that may be